JasperHof/JasperHof.github.io/_docs/downloads.md

 # Downloading LDAK

-LDAK-KVIK is included in the LDAK software, that can be run on either a Linux-base PC or a Mac.
+LDAK-KVIK is included in the LDAK software, which can be run on either a Linux-base PC or a Mac.
 LDAK can be downloaded from the [LDAK webpage](http://dougspeed.com/downloads2/), or can be installed directly in Linux using the command lines:

 ```
 wget https://dougspeed.com/wp-content/uploads/ldak6.beta_.zip